ssyram/hax-dev/docs/frontend/evaluation.md

 - We did not assess the **correctness or completeness** of the generated JSON, highlighting the need for a qualitative analysis to verify that the extracted ASTs meet the required specifications.

 Overall, the hax frontend demonstrates capabilities for large-scale Rust code verification, but continued refinement is needed to handle edge cases and improve performance.

+[^1]: For a given crate, we normalize the times by dividing them by the total time.